ZhenyingZhu/StudyNotes/SystemDesign.md

 - rate limiter header: X-Ratelimit-Remaining, X-Ratelimit-Limit, X-Ratelimit-Retry-After
 - Rules are stored on disk and loaded in cache

+Distributed env

+- race condition: can solved by Lua script or sorted set
+- sync issue: use centralized data store

 ## System Design Interview The Big Archive

 ### Data base isolation level